DragonCoder82/udacity_vc/README.md

 I do not open up to people as it’s hard to find someone that genuinely cares to listen.
 I only said a couple of things that I was holding back because I didn’t want you to be mad.
 If I said something I do apologize.
 If you are mad cuz you opened up to me and that never happened don’t be as you opened up cuz you trust me to a level.
 I know u don’t care if I tell the world what you told me but I won’t tell a soul as you put your trust in me.

-Trust me i dont tell a lot of people about my background. i been taken care of my own flstuff from day one and was put out of the house at the age of 18.  so i never really felt the support. but anyways
+Trust me i dont tell a lot of people about my background. i been taken care of my own stuff from day one and was put out of the house at the age of 18.  so i never really felt the support. i dont even know my purpose on this earth lol but anyways

 I see you as a sister I never really had I can’t really talk to people about some issues as many really don’t give a fuck.
 People like you and I have a million things run in our mind at any given point and we hate it but can’t stop it.
 We try to find good but bad things pop in.